lando/lando/docs/config/platformsh.md

 https://www.my-app.lndo.site
 ```

+Note, however, that Lando will **only** use routes that contain the `{default}` placeholder.
+FQDN routes will not be used since these generally will be pointing at your production site and not Lando.
+If you would still like to use these routes then we recommend you review our [proxy](./proxy.md) docs on how to add them back into the mix.

 ### services.yaml

 Lando will load your [services.yaml](https://docs.platform.sh/configuration/services.html) and spin up _exactly_ the same things there as you have running on your Platform.sh site, including any advanced configuration options you may have specified for each like `schemas`, `endpoints`, `extensions`, `properties`, etc.